best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 ## What to test ★☆☆☆☆

-> A QA engineer walks into a bar.
+> A quality assurance engineer walks into a bar.
 Orders 1 beer.
 Orders 3.14 beers.
 Orders -1 beers.
 Orders 99999999999 beers.
 Orders a lizard.
 Orders NULL.
 > First real customer walks in and asks where the bathroom is.
 The bar bursts into flames.

 Unfortunately, there's no golden rule for exactly what you should test.